castai/docs/README.md

     INFO    -  Start detecting changes
     ```

-2. Open browser at <!-- markdown-link-check-disable-line --> <http://127.0.0.1:8000>
+2. Open the browser at <!-- markdown-link-check-disable-line --> <http://127.0.0.1:8000>

-Place your text editor side-by-side with a browser window if you want to have preview of your edits - browser will
+Place your text editor side-by-side with the browser window if you want to have preview of your edits - the browser will
-keep refreshing each time you update documents.
+keep refreshing every time you update documents.

 Useful links: